vangogh500/RiotApiChallenge2/README.md

 ## Overview
 Black Market Statistics is a web app, which collects statistics on Black Market Brawler matches from the Riot API.
 The app utilizes a node.js server using the express.js environment and is hosted via OpenShift.

-The app (still in development) is available at http://blackmarketstats-vangogh500.rhcloud.com/
+The app (still in development) is available at [here](http://blackmarketstats-vangogh500.rhcloud.com/).
+Please note that processing can be slow due to a low college budget and its dual role in fetching and parsing data.

 **Note:**
 Unfortunately due to how OpenShift works, I have to commit and push to make alterations to the app.
 It would probably be unwisely to have two seperate git repositories for the same project, thus the commits on this repo are ubundant with tests and bug fixes that had to be dealt with in real time.